FunlightStudios/LubbaCMS/readme.md

 A modern Content Management System for Habbo Retro hotels, based on BrainCMS.
 Updated for improved security, functionality, and customization.

 # ⚠️ Work in Progress
+## ▐▐ Paused

-This project is under active development and not production-ready yet.
+This project is paused and not production-ready yet.

 ## Screenshots
 !SOON